Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 assay as the purse.
 If it's the case, the amount is transfered in full from the payment to the purse.
 If there is a mismatch, the method throws an error.

-After the method call succeeded, ERTP guarantees that:
+After the call to `deposit` succeeds, ERTP guarantees that:
 - the payment object is now empty
 - the purse contains the full content of the payment

-After the method call throws, ERTP guarantees that:
+After the call to `deposit` throws, ERTP guarantees that:
 - the alleged payment is in the same state as before the call
 - the purse is in the same state as before the call